-I actually had someone in a class try to insist the store bought french fries were healthy, telling me they were not deep fried.
-She insisted that because she put them in the oven, they were baked only.
-PLEASE understand that they are deep fried in the factory before they are packaged.
+I realized not everyone knew store-bought fries were deep fried when someone in a class insisted the store french fries were healthy because she put them in the oven and baked them.
+PLEASE understand that they are deep-fried in the factory before they are packaged.
 Then you bake them to finish cooking and crisp them up.

 HOW TO MAKE: